openmod-tracker/VeraGrid/doc/md_source/small_signal_stability.md

 - **Tolerance**: per-unit error tolerance to use in the integration method.
 Only needed if the Rms dynamic simulation is performed.

-- **Assessment time**: The time instant in seconds where the stability assessment is performed.
+- **Assessment time (s)**: The time instant in seconds where the stability assessment is performed.

-- **Time interval (h)**: Step size in seconds between each numerical evaluation in the integration method.
+- **Time step (s)**: Step size in seconds between each numerical evaluation in the integration method.
 Smaller intervals increase accuracy but require more computation.
 Only needed if the Rms dynamic simulation is performed.

 ### Results